Thicker than Blood

 T.C. makes a late-night flight to land on a tanker and is arrested on the journey back for transporting a Marine deserter.
 Magnum and Rick and certain of their friend's innocence and are shocked when he is willing to accept the charges.
 Determined to clear T.C.'s name, they soon discover that his secret flight brought back more than he had bargained for.

 This is the first "T.C.-centric" episode of the series.
+There will be nine in all.

 The original opening title sequence